smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/getting-started-claude-code-as-coding-assistant.rst

 Concept Overview
 ----------------
 Smarter as the orchestration layer and Anthropic Claude as the computation engine.
-Smarter sends standardized requests, then routes results into chatbots, Workbench sessions, and downstream pipelines.
+Smarter sends standardized requests, then routes results into llm_clients, Workbench sessions, and downstream pipelines.

 Smarter decomposes AI integration into two key concepts: